 Goals – whether at the beginning of a new calendar year or any time of year – can have the same issues.
 But they don’t have to, Hendryx says.

-When she works with clients on setting goals, here’s what she recommends:
+When she works with clients to achieve fitness goals, here’s what she recommends:

 Hendryx advises her clients to set goals that are clear, realistic, and backed with a belief in yourself.